 And trust me, there is depth here.
 Stephenson has created the history of an entire world, dating back thousands of years.
 Not only does this apply to the Avouts’ history, but also to the histories and theologies and technologies of the Saeculum.
 Several religions are also thrown into the mix.
 And, since the story is told through the eyes of one of these Avout, Stephenson also creates little lessons in science and philosophy called “calcas” that explain the way that the Avout understand the world.
 I have heard this novel hailed as an ode to science, philosophy, math, and technology, and I think that’s perhaps the best description that can be given for it.
 But be assured that Stephenson is really adept at handling all of this depth.
 Always, the story moves along.
 Always, the characters are developing and learning new things about themselves and the world around them.
 So for me, it works.

-I will say as a sort of caveat that there is a significant section in the middle of the novel in which the characters are travelling that I personally thought went on a little too long.
+I will say as a sort of caveat that there is a significant section in which the characters are traveling that I personally thought went on a little too long.
 But other than that, I think this novel is as close to perfect that one can get when reading a work of speculative fiction.

 The closest thing that I can compare Anathem to is Frank Herbert’s Dune (Stephenson even had to include a Dune-style glossary in the back to list certain words).
 I haven’t yet read all the Dune books, but the first one has a lot of the same feel that Anathem has.
 It comes as no surprise, then, that the Boston Globe has called Anathem “a daring feat of speculative fiction.”
 I would not disagree.